dtinth/rtcjam/README.md

 # rtcjam

-This is a proof-of-concept server that provides access to a Jamulus server via WebRTC (instead of UDP).
+This is a proof-of-concept server that provides browser access to a Jamulus server through WebRTC.

 For more information see: <https://github.com/jamulussoftware/jamulus/discussions/2039>